-As you may have gathered by how much we’ve been talking about GDPR recently, data security is more important now than it ever has been.
-Alongside safeguarding athletes and allowing instant access to their details, data security is a huge priority here at Coacha.
+As you may have gathered by how much we focus on GDPR, data security is more important now than it ever has been and is a huge priority here at Coacha.
 Our aim is to help you keep your members’ details safe and secure.
 And while being able to update an existing subscription doesn’t sound much like a data security concern, that’s ultimately what it comes down to.

 And while it is possible to switch members’ subscription plans directly through Stripe itself, we would strongly advise against doing this.
 The first reason would be to protect the integrity and perceived security of your club; how would you like it if you were billed for a payment you didn’t authorise?
 Secondly, Stripe will not relay changes back to Coacha, which could cause confusion in your money dashboard.
 Changes need to be made in Coacha and this will then follow in Stripe.
 It does not work the other way around.